 Of course, there will be those unconcerned with government agencies having potential access to their internet history – the ‘I’ve got nothing to hide’s – and perhaps rightly so.
 It may be an unfashionable line but if you aren’t up to no good, you really don’t have too much to worry about here.

 The transparency is also a positive: at least we’re being told about widespread online surveillance this time.

 And let’s not forget that the government does not simply have free reign to access the recorded information as they please – warrants are required, as well as further judicial approval, before data is handed over.

 However, those who are concerned (and justifiably so) see it more as an issue of principle.
 And where do we draw the line?
 At what point does further increased and more intrusive surveillance stop being justified in the name of public safety? [insert reference to 1984 telescreens]

 As former MP Julian Huppert said: “Some of the powers in the Bill are deeply intrusive, and with very little possible justification.
 All of us want to be safe, and protected from terrorists and the like – but the evidence that these powers are all needed is thin indeed.
 However, the cost to all of our privacy is huge.”

-Even the inventor of the internet, Tim Berners-Lee himself, was shocked by the government’s decision:
+Even the inventor of the world wide web, Tim Berners-Lee himself, was shocked by the government’s decision:

 Dark, dark days. https://t.co/AP5UCdUhnb

 But with tin-foil hats removed for just a minute, I do think that comparisons between Theresa May’s Conservative government of today and Big Brother’s Ingsoc government in 1984 are somewhat melodramatic – while this latest move does certainly constitute a reduction of online privacy and anonymity, I’m not hugely concerned about a government having access to my internet history.
 Not least because all of the whistles blown in recent years led me to assume that they probably did anyway.

 But maybe I’m not cynical enough.